Photographing the Best Places in Colombia

 Parque de la Uva

 We will have early breakfast and we will drive to Parque de la Uva, where we will visit an Aloe plantation.
-There we will have chances to see and pohotograph the amazing Ruby-Topaz Hummingbird, Rufous Tailed Hummingbird, Steely-vented Hummingbird, Black throated Mango, endemic Apical Flycatcher, Spectacled parrotlet, Bar-crested Antshrike, Vermillion Flycatcher, Saffron Finch, Blueblack Grassquit, Yellow bellied Seedeater.
+There we will have a chance to see and pohotograph the amazing Ruby-Topaz Hummingbird, Rufous Tailed Hummingbird, Steely-vented Hummingbird, Black throated Mango, endemic Apical Flycatcher, Spectacled parrotlet, Bar-crested Antshrike, Vermillion Flycatcher, Saffron Finch, Blueblack Grassquit, Yellow bellied Seedeater.

 Ruby-topaz Hummingbird Birding In Parque de la Uva